oracle/python-oracledb/doc/src/user_guide/vector_data_type.rst

         vb vector(24, binary)
     )

-In this example, the ``vb`` column can store vector data of 24 dimensions where each dimension value is represented as a single bit.
+In this example, the VB column can store vector data of 24 dimensions where each dimension value is represented as a single bit.
 Note that the number of dimensions 24 is a multiple of 8.